-\begin{theorem} Every non-degenerate affine toric variety $X$ of dimension $n\ge 1$ is flexible.
-Furthermore, for $n\ge 2$ and for any $m\in\NN$ the group $\SAut(X)$ acts $m$-transitively on the smooth locus $X_{\reg}$ of $X$. \end{theorem}
+\begin{theorem} Every non-degenerate affine toric variety~$X$ of dimension $n\ge 1$ is flexible.
+If $n\ge 2$, for any $m\in\NN$ the group $\SAut(X)$ acts $m$-transitively on the smooth locus $X_{\reg}$ of~$X$. \end{theorem}

-We note that $X$ is flexible if $\Aut (X)$ acts transitively on $X_{\rm reg}$ and at least one smooth point is flexible on $X$.
-Both properties will be established below.
-Let us recall first some necessary generalities on toric varieties.
+We note that~$X$ is flexible if $\Aut (X)$ acts transitively on $X_{\rm reg}$ and at least one smooth point is flexible on~$X$.
+Both of these properties will be established below.
+Let us first recall some necessary generalities on toric varieties.